 Additionally, it's important to be aware of legal considerations; in recent months, many organizations have faced unsafe workplace lawsuits regarding COVID-19 procedures.
 To avoid COVID-related litigation, your organization should ensure that you maintain OSHA compliance, follow CDC guidance, and consider EEOC policies.

-Regardless of your organization’s vaccine policies, Vector LiveSafe can help you safely reopen and maintain employee and organizational health and safety.
-With features such as broadcast messaging, anonymous employee tip submission, two-way messaging, and customizable resources, LiveSafe facilitates easy, reliable communication of COVID-related policies and procedures and enables employees to report questions and concerns.
+Regardless of your organization’s vaccine policies, Vector LiveSafe can help you safely reopen and maintain organizational health and safety.
+With features such as broadcast messaging, employee reporting, two-way messaging, and customizable resources, LiveSafe helps employers communicate COVID-related policies and procedures and enables employees to report questions and concerns.

-Additionally, Vector LiveSafe’s COVID-specific offering, WorkSafe, offers daily health survey functionality and one-touch access to CDC guidance.
-Both LiveSafe and WorkSafe can help you remain in compliance with OSHA’s guidance for return-to-work prevention strategies and protect your workforce from illness.
-Once the threat of COVID-19 has dissipated, these Vector platforms can also be used to prevent and address workplace embezzlement, lone worker threats, mental health crises, and more.
+Vector LiveSafe also offers several COVID-specific features, such a daily health survey and one-touch access to CDC COVID-19 guidance.
+During the pandemic, LiveSafe can help your organization remain in compliance with OSHA’s guidance for return-to-work prevention strategies and protect your workforce from illness.
+Once the threat of COVID-19 has dissipated, LiveSafe can also be used to prevent and address workplace embezzlement, lone worker threats, mental health crises, and more.